-Article 13 Study programme layout
+Article 14 Study programme layout

 - 1. Each Bachelor's programme has a foundation year phase with a study load of 60 credits, which is concluded with the foundation year examination.
-The function of the foundation year is to orientate the student, allowing him or her to make suitable choices. - 2.
-A Bachelor's programme has a study load of 240 credits with a nominal study load of 60 credits per academic year and consists of a major and a minor.
+The function of the foundation year is to orientate the student, allowing him or her to make suitable choices. - A Bachelor's programme has a study load of 240 credits with a nominal study load of 60 credits per academic year and consists of a major and a minor.
 The major has a study load of 210 credits.
 The minor has a study load of 30 credits.

-For students following the BILL programme, the bachelor's programme only consists of a major with a study load of 240 credits.
+For students following the BILL programme, the bachelor's programme only consists of a major with a study load of 240 credits

-Article 14 Overview of units of study and credits
+Article 15 Overview of units of study and credits

 - 1. Every study programme consists of a coherent set of units of study, which are components of a study programme concluded with an interim examination.
 Units of study cannot exceed 30 credits. - 2.
 Only whole credits are awarded for units of study.
-Below you will find an overview of the distribution of credits. - 3.
+In the examination overviews below included you will find a distribution of the credits.
+The overviews include the BILL examination overview as well. - 3.
 Study programmes and tests conducted in a foreign language are subject to the Code of Conduct for Study Programmes taught in a Foreign Language and/or the Fontys Language Policy; the overview of units of study states which teaching and testing is provided in a foreign language.